theislab/scaling_flow/docs/index.rst

 =====================
 .. module:: cellflow

-:mod:`cellflow` is a framework for modeling single-cell phenotypic screens.
+:mod:`cellflow` is a framework for modeling single-cell perturbation screens.
 CellFlow is very flexible and enables researchers to systematically explore how cells respond to a wide range of experimental interventions, including drug treatments, genetic modifications, cytokine stimulation, morphogen pathway modulation or even entire organoid protocols.

+:note: This is a work in progress.
+We are actively working on extending the documentation of :mod:`cellflow` with more tutorials to cover a wide range of use cases.
+If you have any questions or suggestions, please feel free to reach out to us.

 .. grid:: 3
     :gutter: 1